mchin7/website/gitpod/docs/config-docker.md

 # Install custom tools, runtime, etc.
 # base image only got `apt` as the package manager
-# install-packages is a wrapper for `apt` that helps skip a few steps in the docker env.
+# install-packages is a wrapper for `apt` that helps skip a few commands in the docker env.
 RUN sudo install-packages shellcheck tree llvm
 ```